SaraAlert/SaraAlert/README.md

 * `TWILLIO_SENDING_NUMBER: <Phone number registered to Twilio Account for SMS/Voice>`
 * `TWILLIO_STUDIO_FLOW: <Twilio Studio Flow ID for handling SMS/Voice Assessments>`
 * `AUTHY_API_KEY: <API key for Authy project>`

+**Amazon Web Services Environment Variables**
+The default configuration of Sara Alert uses AWS S3 for object storage.
+Information on changing the Sara Alert storage backend can be found [here](https://edgeguides.rubyonrails.org/active_storage_overview.html#s3-service-amazon-s3-and-s3-compatible-apis).
+The following environment variables need to be set on the enrollment instances, which are the instances that will be generating downloadable export spreadsheets.
+* `AWS_S3_ACCESS_KEY_ID=<Access Key ID generated from the AWS console or API that has access to the bucket provided below>`
+* `AWS_S3_SECRET_ACCESS_KEY=<Secret belonging to the Access Key ID above>`
+* `AWS_S3_BUCKET=<S3 bucket for Sara Alert export upload/download>`
+* `AWS_S3_REGION=<S3 region the above S3 bucket exists in>`

 **Container Dependencies**